 Description

-DESCRIPTION: located within the churchyard of the Church of St Mary and St Milburgh (Grade II*), the war memorial comprises a small wheel cross on top of an obelisk that has raised tapered panels with convex corners.
-The square pedestal comprises the dado and a two-tier plinth.
-To each of the four sides of the dado is a raised square panel with convex corners to the top, and set beneath carved hood moulds with hemi-spherical heads.
-The whole is surmounted on a three-stepped stone platform.
-The inscription on the east face of the dado reads:
+The memorial features a small wheel cross on top of an obelisk that has raised tapered panels with convex corners.
+The square pedestal consists of the dado and a two-tier plinth.
+Each of the four sides of the dado has a raised square panel with convex corners at the top, set beneath carved hood moulds with hemi-spherical heads.
+The entire structure is placed on a three-stepped stone platform.

-IN MEMORY / OF THE OFFENHAM MEN / WHO GAVE THEIR LIVES / SERVING THEIR COUNTRY / DURING THE GREAT WARS / 1914 – 1919 / 1939 – 1945 / GREATER LOVE HATH NO MAN THAN THIS / THAT A MAN LAY DOWN HIS LIFE/ FOR HIS FRIENDS 1 ST JOHN XV 13.
+IN MEMORY / OF THE OFFENHAM MEN / WHO GAVE THEIR LIVES / SERVING THEIR COUNTRY / DURING THE GREAT WARS / 1914 – 1919 / 1939 – 1945 / GREATER LOVE HATH NO MAN THAN THIS / THAT A MAN LAY DOWN HIS LIFE / FOR HIS FRIENDS 1 ST JOHN XV 13.

-Beneath, on the top tier of the plinth, is the dedication LEST WE FORGET.
+Beneath this inscription, on the top tier of the plinth, is the dedication LEST WE FORGET.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.